 The Amfori BSCI Code of Conduct refers to international conventions relevant to improve working conditions in the supply chain.
 Business partners shall comply, as a minimum, with wages mandated by governments’ minimum wage legislation, or industry standards approved on the basis of collective bargaining, whichever is higher.
 When choosing a new supplier, we always make sure that workers are being paid living wages.
 For current suppliers, wages are controlled through audits and we discuss salaries through follow-ups.

 All workers protected under the Amfori BSCI Code of Conduct have a voice through The Rights of Freedom of Association and Collective Bargaining.
-The CoC clearly states that workers shall have the right to form unions in a free and democratic way, not be discriminated because of their engagement or prevented access to representatives in the workplace.
+The code clearly states that workers shall have the right to form unions in a free and democratic way, not be discriminated against because of their engagement or prevented access to representatives in the workplace.
 If a country doesn’t allow unions workers should have the right to freely elect their own representatives with whom the company can enter into dialogue

 about workplace issues.